causal3900/causal3900.github.io/docs/discussion10.md

 <img src="discussion10_files/figure-html/unnamed-chunk-4-1.png" width="672" />

 Your task is to use `rdrobust()` to get an estimate of the LATE by specifying a kernel, model degree (`p`) and bandwidth size (`h`).
 Can you explain what you did and why?
+Can you explain what quantity you estimated?

 ```r
 # Your code goes here
 ```

 **Question:** Does the estimate change if you change the value of `kernel` (see what happens when you set to 'uniform' versus 'triangular')?
 What if you change the value of `p`?
 What happens if you change `h` or remove it completely?
 Do the standard errors change?
 How does what you see relate to bias and variance?

-**Answer:** (type your answer here)